GoogleCloudPlatform/cloud-code-intellij/CONTRIBUTING.md

 In the IntelliJ CE 141.1532 SDK, add ~/IntelliJ-Src in the Sourcepath tab or Project Structure > SDKs.

-*Warning*: this code is from HEAD and is not exactly the same version that the actual release was cut from.
+*Warning*: Code from HEAD is not usually exactly the same code the release was cut from.
 In the debugger line numbers will be off in some classes.
-TBD: where is the correct source?

 ## Contributing code